 Moreover, the Rise of the Resistance Single Rider line is still active and has recently changed procedures.
 The line now includes the main pre-shows, which makes for a better, but longer, experience.

-It’s still not clear if the single rider line will be permanent, completely scrapped, or just intermittently used in the future.
+It’s still not clear if the Rise single rider line will be permanent, completely scrapped, or just intermittently used in the future.
 Since this recent update indicates things are still in flux, you should be prepared for mixed experiences or even no availability when it comes to this single rider line.

 Single Rider at Disney World Basics